What is Mathematics?

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions (National Curriculum 2014)

+Children in KS1 and KS2 participate in regular mathematics lessons that are spread out during the week.
 The framework for the teaching and learning of Mathematics in our school is the National Curriculum in England: mathematics programme of study.
-This is delivered through a range of individually designed and commercially produced resources, most significant of which are ‘Big Maths’ and ‘Little Big Maths’ for Reception, which is available to all classes, with online support.
+This is delivered through a range of individually designed and commercially produced resources, most significant of which are ‘Big Maths’ which is available to all classes, with online support.
 Additional resources include Rising Stars Arithmetic, to match the objectives in the New Primary Mathematics Curriculum.
-A bank of other essential mathematical resources is kept in each classroom as well as a central store.
+A bank of other essential mathematical resources is kept in each classroom, on the shared computer system as well as a central store.
+The learning objectives are drawn from the National Curriculum 2014, Sonar Tracker as well as Big Maths.

 Our pupils are also given regular opportunities to reason mathematically and explain their thinking as well as being challenging to show a deeper understanding of a mathematical concept through mastery.